bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 We are not so sure about that.

 To the contrary, we do not expect edge computing to figure in the majority of web applications for the foreseeable future.
-Or, frankly, ever.
+Or, to be frank, ever.
 CPU is cheap, network speeds are fast and increasing and microservices are a mess.
-Don't @ us.

 And, contra what Mr. Harris says, today the [trend is not obviously in javascripts favor](https://insights.stackoverflow.com/trends?tags=java%2Cc%2Cc%2B%2B%2Cpython%2Cc%23%2Cvb.net%2Cjavascript%2Cassembly%2Cphp%2Cperl%2Cruby%2Cvb%2Cswift%2Cr%2Cobjective-c).
 Five years ago, we, as founding members of the javascript resistance, were despairing of any hope of stopping the Javascript juggernaut.
 But then something